jacen92/forge/README.md

 ----

 Install ansible and edit the hosts file to set the correct IP of your target(s).
-Edit the setup_forge.yml file to add required features and some information about the new forge like the user, your mail and domain, ...
+Edit the setup_forge.yml file to skip features and to add some information about the new forge like the user, your mail and domain, ...
 Edit the vault_test.yml file to set your passwords (the default password to edit it is "password", remember to change it)

 ```